-Dr. Steven C. Amstrup is chief scientist for Polar Bears International.
+Steven is chief scientist for Polar Bears International.
 He also is an adjunct professor at the University of Wyoming in Laramie.
 He earned a B.S. in Forestry from the University of Washington (1972), a M.S. in Wildlife Management from the University of Idaho (1975), and a Ph.D. in Wildlife Management from the University of Alaska Fairbanks (1995).
 Prior to joining PBI, he led polar bear ecology research in Alaska for 30 years.
-He is a past chairman of the IUCN Polar Bear Specialist Group and has been an active member of the group for 32 years.
+He is a past chairman of the IUCN Polar Bear Specialist Group and has been an active member of the group since 1980.
 He has authored or coauthored over 100 peer-reviewed articles on movements, distribution and population dynamics of large mammals, and is the senior editor of a recent text on population estimation methods.
 In 2007, he led a USGS research team in production of nine reports that became the basis for the 2008 decision by the U.S. Secretary of the Interior to list polar bears as a threatened species.
 More recently, Dr. Amstrup led an effort showing polar bears are not unavoidably doomed.
 In the December 2010 paper issue of Nature, he and his co-authors showed that preserving polar bears is all about controlling human-caused temperature rise.
 In 2012, Amstrup was selected as the recipient of the Indianapolis Prize and a Bambi Award for his efforts in conservation.

-Krista Wright has worked with nonprofit organizations that focus on building environmental literacy and a conservation ethic for more than 20 years.
+Krista has worked with nonprofit organizations that focus on building environmental literacy and a conservation ethic for more than 20 years.
 Her expertise includes strategic planning, environmental education, and nonprofit management and development, She is a visionary thinker who is skilled at establishing partnerships with entities including government agencies, other nonprofits, educational groups, universities, and the business sector.
 She has also volunteered as a consultant for a variety of non-profit organizations, offering expertise in development and strategic planning.
 Wright previously held positions with Montana Outdoor Science School, Big Sky Ski and Summer Resort, and Colorado Outdoor Education Center.
-She attended Kansas University and received a B.S. in outdoor education and later studied elementary education at Montana State University.
+She received a B.S. in outdoor education from Kansas University and later studied elementary education at Montana State University.
 Wright began volunteering with PBI in 2008 and joined the staff as COO and executive vice president in 2009.
 She is a passionate conservationist who is deeply concerned about the effects of global warming on polar bears, the Arctic, and the planet.
-She lives in Bozeman, Montana.

 Director of Field Operations